triw0lf/THOR/README.md

 ## Why
 Generating effective hypotheses and ideas for threat hunting is hard.
 Sharing ideas and methodologies for different types of hunts can enhance our collective capabilities and make us all better.

-**Submit and you will get a threat hunting sticker and a credited hypothesis number (like H0001).**

 ## Goals
 Inspire threat hunters

 ## How
-Submit hunt ideas through pull requests as submissions
+Submit hunt ideas through pull requests as submissions.

+**Accepted submissions will get a threat hunting sticker and a credited hypothesis number (like H0001).**

 ## Authors